 - Control visitor access to the project.

-Subcontractor management is a collaborative team effort throughout all phases of the project.
-Be sure to establish requirements pertaining to subcontractor safety.
 The contractor is responsible to prequalify all subcontractors/trade contractors engaged on a project per their own written prequalification process.
+Managing subcontractors on the worksite involve these steps for the General Contractor:

 - Make sure you require bid documents include subcontractor injury and illness records for the past three years (if the subcontractor has them), and copies of their written safety and health program, including training.